scrabbletank/farhome-rules/monstroustreasure.md

 **Actions**

-***Ghoulish Claws.*** *Melee Attack:* 5 AP, 3/1/2/0/0</br>Deals 0/3 in poison damage.
+***Ghoulish Claws.*** *Melee Attack:* 5 AP, 3/1/2/0/0 - Deals 0/3 in poison damage.
 The creature is paralyzed until the end of its next turn on a critical.

-***Death Stare.*** *Special, Maneuver:* 8 AP, Range 8, 3/2/2/0/0</br>Targeting a creature the Death Hag can see they make a Willpower save against this roll.
+***Death Stare.*** *Special, Maneuver:* 8 AP, Range 8, 3/2/2/0/0 - Targeting a creature the Death Hag can see they make a Willpower save against this roll.
 On fail they become incapacitated and begin making death saving throws.
 They do not gain temporary wounds, instead removing their current wounds when failing a death save.
 If the creature drops to 0 health they die.
 If they are stabilized, either through healing or by a medicine check, they awake immediately with their remaining health.
 ___

 #### Archfey